-Scene graph: currently, the application renders two objects, but this is entirely hardcoded.
+Scene graph: currently, the application renders two objects, using a camera that looks straight down at the world.
+The movement of the objects (and their relation) is entirely hardcoded.
 Your task is to add a new class SceneGraph, which stores a hierarchy of meshes.
-The mesh class needs to be expanded a bit as well; each mesh should have a local transform.
+The mesh class needs to be expanded a bit as well: each mesh should have a local transform.
 The SceneGraph class should implement a Render method, which takes a camera matrix as input.
 This method then renders all meshes in the hierarchy.
 To determine the final transform for each mesh, matrix concatenation should be used to combine all matrices, starting with the camera matrix, all the way down to each individual mesh.